 2. Stationary Bar Stools

 A stationary bar stool is one which doesn’t swivel.
 These are crafted of various materials, may or may not have a back or arm rest, and come in every size, shape, style, and color imaginable.
 Picture a regular chair, only taller.
 Most bar stools measure between 28 and 30 inches tall, which is taller than a kitchen, dining, or counter-height chair.

 Stationary bar stools are usually more suitable for dining or drinking around a table, because the patrons sitting on them have no need to swivel to hold conversations to the left or right.

 3. Swivel Bar Stools

-Restaurant swivel chair bar stools, as you may have anticipated, swivel all the way around.
-They’re perfect for prolonging conversations at the bar.
-However, they work well in dining and conversation areas, too, because patrons can swivel to talk to someone across the room without leaving their chair.
+Restaurant swivel chair bar stools, as you may have anticipated, swivel all the way around with a barstool swivel mechanism.
+Swivel barstools are perfect for prolonging conversations at the bar.
+However, swivel stools work well in dining and conversation areas, too, because patrons can swivel to talk to someone across the room without leaving their chair.

 4. Metal Bar Stools

 Metal bar stools, as you can imagine, feature metal as their main material.
 Although many feature mixed materials to add comfort and flair.
-Metal bar stools may be made of steel, aluminum, or even wrought iron.
+Metal bar stools feature a metal frame and may be made of steel, aluminum, or even wrought iron.
 They’re among the sturdiest of their kind, so if you’re in search of modern restaurant bar stools that will stand up to rowdy revelers, metal may be your best choice.
-Metal bar stools come in every imaginable design and color — some with arm rests, some with backs, some with both.
+Metal bar stools come in various styles, with every imaginable design and color — some with arm rests, some with backs, some with both.
 Keep in mind how long you would like your patrons to stay before deciding how comfortable your bar stools should be.